srisainee/HCAHPS-Patient-Survey/README.md

     Spearman p value for measure H_RECMND is 0.0

-From the results it can be observed that a statistically significant association exists between all measures and the hospital facility ratings across states.
-This relationship is positivity strong, implying that as the scores for each measure increase, the ranking of facilities within states also increase.
+From the results, it can be observed that a statistically significant association exists between all measures and the hospital facility ratings across states.
+This relationship is positively strong, implying that as the scores for each measure increase, the ranking of facilities within states also increases.

 In conclusion, neither the number of facilities nor healthcare expenditure directly impacts hospital ratings.
-However, the analysis suggests that each of the other measures influence these ratings.
+However, the analysis suggests that each of the other measures influences these ratings.